 o A lightweight (preferably non-plastic) raincoat or poncho, and an umbrella.

 o Comfortable walking shoes with low or no heels.
-Sandals may not be comfortable for
+Sandals may not be comfortable for some sightseeing activities.

 o Sunglasses with a strap, sun block, a sunhat, and insect repellent.

-o Walking sticks are prohibited in Machu Picchu except for passengers with mobility
+o Walking sticks are prohibited in Machu Picchu except for passengers with mobility problems.

 Peru's currency is the Nuevo Sol (S/.).
 The exchange rate with the U.S. dollar varies, although the current exchange rate is approximately S/.
 2.80 per 1 US dollar.